Medically reviewed by Drugs.com. Last updated on Jul 20, 2023.

 Do not use Axiron if you are allergic to testosterone, or if you have prostate cancer or male breast cancer.

-- liver disease or kidney disease; or
+liver disease or kidney disease.

-FDA pregnancy category X. Axiron should not be used by a woman.
+Axiron should not be used by a woman.
 Testosterone can cause birth defects in an unborn baby.
 A pregnant woman should avoid coming into contact with Axiron solution, or with a man's skin areas where the solution has been applied.
 If contact does occur, wash with soap and water right away.

 Older men who use Axiron may have an increased risk of prostate enlargement or cancer.
 If you are over 65, talk with your doctor about your specific risk.
 Axiron solution should not be used on anyone younger than 18 years old.
-Improper use of Axiron may affect bone growth in children.
+Improper use of this medicine may affect bone growth in children.

 How should I use Axiron?

 Use Axiron exactly as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than prescribed.
 Follow the directions on your prescription label.

 Misuse of testosterone can cause dangerous or irreversible effects, such as enlarged breasts, small testicles, infertility, high blood pressure, heart attack, stroke, liver disease, bone growth problems, addiction, and mental effects such as aggression and violence.